What Is a Good Credit Score?

 VantageScore ratings also fall between 300 and 850, and they’re calculated based on similar factors.

-For USDA loans, lenders usually require a credit score of 640.
 FHA loans consider applicants with a credit score of 580 and above, requiring a 3.5% down payment.
 Those with a score of 500 to 579 need a 10% down payment.

-Keep in mind that being significantly above the minimum credit score for a loan qualifies you for lower interest rates and more favorable lending terms.
+For any mortgage, if you're significantly above the minimum credit score, you can usually access lower interest rates and more favorable lending terms.
 If you’re dealing with a lower credit score, you may be able to secure a mortgage by making a larger down payment.

 FAQs